 - Although complications are relatively rare (1-5% of patients), patients may experience a complication in the postoperative period.
 These include very serious and possibly life- threatening complications such as heart attack, stroke, pulmonary embolism and kidney failure.

 - Infection (1%) is one of the most debilitating complications and often requires prolonged antibiotics with several additional surgeries to rid the infection.

 - A blood clot in the leg is also a relatively common complication requiring some type of blood thinner following surgery to reduce the incidence.

-- The implants used can also fail over time due to wear of the bearing components or loosening of the components from the bone, both of which usually occur over many years.
+- The implants used can wear out or loosen over time, both of which usually occur over many years.

 - Another complication specific to hip replacement is dislocation of the joint (1%) that may require additional surgery if dislocation becomes recurring.

 - Leg length differences following surgery are also a possibility and may be difficult to avoid sometimes in order to ensure a stable hip.
 Often this leg length discrepancy is mild are rarely needs treatment.

 Will my implant set off metal detectors at airports and courthouses?

 Usually patients with joint replacements will set off metal detectors.
 It is reasonable for you to inform the TSA screening agent at the airport that you have had a joint replacement; however, you will still require screening and will need to follow the directions of the screening agent.
 Learn more about airport security.

 There are millions of individuals with joint replacements, and screening protocols recognize that people who have had joint replacements may set off detectors.
 You do not need to carry specific documentation to prove that you have a joint replacement.

 Metal detector screenings follow universal protocols that allow for people with joint replacements to proceed after confirmation that no threat exists.

 Will I need to take antibiotics prior to seeing a dentist or having other invasive procedures?